Senate, House committees probe abortion access following Roe v. Wade reversal - NewsBreak

 As Democrats vowed to defend reproductive freedom, Republicans accused them of trying to distract the public from other economic concerns through these hearings.

-“We will never stop fighting for women’s rights to control their own bodies,” said Sen. Patty Murray (D-Wash.).
+“We will never stop fighting for women’s rights to control their own bodies,” said Sen. Patty Murray (D-WA).

 ©2022 Cox Media Group